grafana/plugin-tools/docusaurus/docs/create-a-plugin/extend-a-plugin/nested-plugins.md

 1. (Optional) Add your data source to your provisioned data sources:

-   If you're adding a nested datasource, remember to add it to the provisioned datasources YAML configuration file, see the documentation on [Provisioning Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) for more details.
+   If you're adding a nested data source, remember to add it to the provisioned datasources YAML configuration file.
+Refer to the documentation on [Provisioning Grafana](https://grafana.com/docs/grafana/latest/administration/provisioning/#data-sources) for more details.

 1. (Optional) Clean up your directory: